ig-ealbert/javascript-basics/js2021/02-control-flow.md

 If you'd like to practice using `if` statements, try implementing these scenarios.

 1. Set two numbers as variables and compare them.
-Ouput the result of the comparison.
+Output the result of the comparison.
 2. Write a program to comment on someone's preferred programming language.